KompPsy/jupyter-service/README.md

  **B:** Depending on the method that is used, ensure SSH and other applications (putty, winscp, or etc.) are installed and running.
 >

-## Creation and Configuration of Jupyter Service
+## Creation and Configuration of Jupyter Service Procedure:
 Method 1 or method 2 can be used for this Configuration process.
 Then, follow the Enable and Starting jupyterlab.service section to enable and start the service.
+>>
+- Few things to before we get started, I named the file jupyterlab.service because I wanted to use juypter lab rather than jupyter notebook.
+If you want to used notebook recommend replacing the name of the file from  jupyterlab.service to jupyternotebook.service to help identify what type of jupyter session it is launching at startup.
+These steps are still appicable to both jupyterlab and jupyterlab services.
 >>
 Method 1:
 ---------